jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 that interested anyway.
 The GitHub [repository](https://github.com/jeffpar/basicdos) has all the gory details for anyone who really cares.

-But, with the target release date only 8 months away now, an update seemed overdue.
+But, with the target release date only 8 months away now, an update seems overdue.

 ### The Boot Sector